-FNB Oxford Bank meets the criteria for a Satisfactory rating based on the evaluation of the bank's lending activity.
+FNB Oxford Bank meets the criteria for a Satisfactory rating based on the evaluation of the bank's lending and community development activities.
 The factors supporting the institution's rating include:

-- The loan-to-deposit (LTD) ratio is reasonable given the institution's size, financial condition, and credit needs of the assessment areas. - A majority of loans are in the assessment areas. - Distribution of loans to borrowers reflects reasonable penetration among businesses of different revenue sizes and individuals of different income levels (including low- and moderate-income [LMI]). - The geographic distribution of loans reflects a poor dispersion throughout the assessment areas. - No CRA-related complaints were filed against the bank since the previous CRA evaluation.
+- The loan-to-deposit (LTD) ratio is reasonable given the institution's size and financial condition and the credit needs of the assessment areas. - A majority of loans and other lending-related activities are in the assessment areas. - Distribution of loans to borrowers reflects reasonable penetration among individuals of different income levels (including low- and moderate-income (LMI)) and businesses of different revenue sizes. - Geographic distribution of loans reflects a reasonable dispersion throughout the assessment areas. - There were no CRA-related complaints filed against the bank since the previous CRA evaluation. - The bank's overall community development performance demonstrates adequate responsiveness to the community development needs of its assessment areas, considering the bank's capacity and the need and availability of such opportunities for community development in the bank's assessment areas.
+The bank has responded to these needs through community development loans, qualified investments, and community development services.